Robin6996/Robin6996/README.md

 ## Hi there 👋

-**Robin6996/Robin6996** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Quoridor
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on my project
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with nothing, **I'm a genius**
-- 💬 Ask me about ...
+- 💬 Ask me about everything
-- 📫 How to reach me: ...
+- 📫 How to reach me: insta : **@robin.glld**
-- 😄 Pronouns: ...
+- 😄 Pronouns: **??**
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:

 # Titre 1
 ## Titre 2